WC3 Carbon App

 These stages are:

-A5: Construction Stage: All emissions generated from on-site construction and installation processes, including fuel for earthworks, energy for paving, and general site power.
+• A5: Construction Stage: All emissions generated from on-site construction and installation processes, including deforestation, fuel for earthworks, energy for paving, and general site power.

 By focusing on A1-A5, the app provides a comprehensive and actionable assessment of the embodied carbon you have direct control over before the project becomes operational.

-Your "workspace" is centered around the header at the top of the page.
+Your main controls are in the header at the top of the page.

 2. Data Entry Workflow